premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-27.Which Command is used to temporarily save a transaction so that you can rollback to that point whenever necessary?
+27.Which command is used to temporarily save a transaction so that you can rollback to that point whenever necessary?

 ![Easy](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg>)